 Eight Children’s of Alabama pediatric specialty services are ranked in the nation’s top 50.

-This is the 14th consecutive year Children’s has participated in the U.S. News & World Report rankings program.
-Children’s and the UAB Departments of Pediatrics and Surgery collaborated to submit the requested information.
-Children’s is the primary site for pediatric clinical and educational programs for the UAB Heersink School of Medicine.
-Children’s has provided specialized medical care for ill and injured children since 1911, offering inpatient and outpatient services throughout central Alabama.
-The complete listing and corresponding rankings for the magazine’s 2023-24 Best Children’s Hospitals are online at www.usnews.com/childrenshospitals.
+This is the 16th consecutive year that Children’s has participated in the U.S. News & World Report rankings program.
+Each year, the hospital has been recognized in the rankings of the nation’s best children’s hospitals.
+Children’s is the primary site for pediatric clinical and educational programs for the UAB School of Medicine.
+Since 1911, Children’s has provided specialized care for ill and injured children, offering inpatient and outpatient services throughout the Southeast.
+To create the pediatric rankings, U.S. News & World Report gathers critical clinical data through a detailed survey that assesses patient safety, infection prevention and the adequacy of nursing staff.

 Learn about Children’s of Alabama and the innovative programs, research and advances in pediatric health care being made at one of the No. 1 hospitals for children in the Southeast during the Pediatric Academic Societies (PAS) Meeting in Washington, D.C., April 27 to May 1.